What You Need to Know

-But its role in protecting Pickwick has never been greater as the village faces unprecedented development which would change its character forever – see development articles.
+Its role in protecting Pickwick has helped protect our village from unprecedented development which could have changed its character forever – see development articles.

 The association is managed voluntarily by a committee of up to 10 residents elected at the annual general meeting which is normally held in late June.